-The aforementioned Data Center Opportunity Zone Overlay District is spread across more than 10,000 acres of land that is devoted to support data centres while sustaining the lowest computer tax rates in the region.
+The aforementioned Data Center Opportunity Zone Overlay District is spread across more than 10,000 acres of land that is devoted to support data centers while sustaining the lowest computer tax rates in the region.

 “Prince William County is a good choice for COPT to expand because of the abundant availability of land, power and low latency fiber connectivity found within Innovation Park,” says COPT CEO Steve Budorick.

-“The County is a good partner in supporting our service delivery to our customers.”
+“The County is a good partner in supporting our service delivery to our customers.

 Prince William Board of County Supervisors chairman Corey A. Stewart says Northern Virginia is the largest data center market in North America, and Prince William County maintains a significant piece of the pie.
-Stats from JLL back up his claims, as the analyst asserts Northern Virginia is the leader in data centre demand, most notably in cloud activity.
+Stats from JLL back up his claims, as the analyst asserts Northern Virginia is the leader in data center demand, most notably in cloud activity.